PhonologicalCorpusTools/SLPAA/docs/source/movement_module.rst

     This option would also apply in cases that do not involve the horizontal axis, which means both hands would move in circles in opposite directions in only the sagittal plane.
 We do not know of any such cases, as they are biomechanically difficult.

-Keep in mind that a single module is meant to convey only one direction of movement, so a selection of a combination of planes is interpreted as a diagonal or angled movement with all of the selected planes (and circular directions, if applicable) applying simultaneously.
+Keep in mind that a single :ref:`instance` of the module is meant to convey only one direction of movement, so a selection of a combination of planes is interpreted as a diagonal or angled movement with all of the selected planes (and circular directions, if applicable) applying simultaneously.
 See the sections on :ref:`Angled planes<angled_planes>` and :ref:`Angled circular directions<angled_circles>` for a visual description of how this works.
-To instead indicate a sequence of movements in different planes or directions, create multiple instances of the movement module, associate them with separate (and sequential) :ref:`timing values<timing_page>`, and select the appropriate direction for each one.
+To instead indicate a sequence of movements in different planes or directions, create multiple instances of the Movement module, associate them with separate (and sequential) :ref:`timing values<timing_page>`, and select the appropriate direction for each one.

 At most one circular direction can be selected for each plane, so that a total maximum of three directions can apply at once within a module.
 For a movement that travels back and forth along both circular directions for a given plane, as in `WINDSHIELD_WIPERS <https://www.handspeak.com/word/index.php?id=3918>`_, you can either create a new module for each successive change in direction, or you can select that the movement is *bidirectional* in the :ref:`movement characteristics<movement_chars>` options.
 In the case of bidirectional movements, you should establish a convention for selecting circular direction consistently, such as always selecting the first direction of motion.